 On 11 September, Scottish judges declared that the Prime Minister’s suspension of parliament was unlawful, calling the prorogation order “null and of no effect.”

-The UK Supreme Court, composed of 11 judges, will hear appeals from the government and campaigners challenging Johnson’s decision to suspend parliament, in a hearing that is expected to go on until Thursday, reports the BBC.
+The UK Supreme Court, composed of 11 judges, will hear appeals from the government and campaigners challenging Johnson’s decision to suspend parliament, in a hearing that is expected to go on until Thursday.

 The British Prime Minister said that he will “wait and see what the judges say”.